Section I - NAME

 iii.
 Use confidential information for the advantage of herself/himself or a third person, unless the client consents after full disclosure;

 iv.
-Accept compensation or anything of value for recommending the employment of
+Accept compensation or anything of value for recommending the employment of another archaeologist or other person, unless such compensation or thing of value is fully disclosed to the potential employer or client;

 SECTION XV STANDARDS OF RESEARCH PERFORMANCE